RichardKelley/checkpp/README.md

 Current Features
 ================

-At present, the library supports the core functionality provided by
-QuickCheck: property-based specifications (via lambda expressions) and random generation of (basic, non-function) built-in and user-defined data.
+At present, the library aims to support the core functionality provided by QuickCheck: property-based specifications (via lambda expressions) and random generation of (basic, non-function) built-in and user-defined data.

 TODO
 ====